IBM/kar/sdk-java/README.md

 - Java 11
 - Maven 3.6+

-Note: the SDK and example code have been tested using MicroProfile 3.3 and the Open Liberty Plugin 3.2 (which pulls v20.0.0.X of openliberty)
+Note1: the SDK and example code have been tested using MicroProfile 3.3 and the Open Liberty Plugin 3.2 (which pulls v20.0.0.X of openliberty).
+You should not use v20.0.0.11 because of a known bug in the Microprofile Rest Client.

 # Overview
 The Java SDK provides: